Wheelin' In The West: The Best States For Jeeping

 #5 - New Mexico

-Hundreds of miles of roads and challenging trails are available to the public, making Red River one of the top places in New Mexico for off-roading.
+Hundreds of miles of roads and challenging trails are available to the public, making Red River one of the top places in New Mexico for off-road Jeep trails.
 It seems like you can turn virtually any direction off Main Street and find a trail to ride through Taos County.
 Head down for Memorial Day weekend for the annual motorcycle rally for some classic entertainment and make your way on the trails the rest of the time.

 Aside from Red River, New Mexico makes the list because of its versatile terrain.
 You can head off the highway on more than 30 trails throughout the Land of Enchantment.
 From sliding through the desert sand and sage to crawling up the enormous red rocks, you won’t be bored or disappointed when you go wheeling through NM.